HGLabor/survival-tutorial/README.md

 # Warning - Aliens!

-The moon is extremly dangerous, Aliens spawn there that attack and poison you.
+The moon is extremly dangerous, aliens spawn there that attack and poison you.
 There are 5 types of aliens:
 - normal aliens
 - gray stronger aliens
 - blue extremely strong aliens
 - illusioner which can clone them
-- Stone monsters.
+- stone monsters

-Water is also harmful on the moon, if you stay in it for more than 3 seconds you will get the wither effect
+Additionally, water is harmful on the moon, if you stay in it for more than 3 seconds you will get the wither effect